Recognizability of morphisms: Elementary morphisms

-\begin{proof}{of Theorem~\ref{theoremIndecomposable}} Let $\sigma\colon A^*\to B^*$ be an indecomposable morphism.
+\begin{proofof}{of Theorem~\ref{theoremIndecomposable}} Let $\sigma\colon A^*\to B^*$ be an elementary morphism.
 We use an induction on $\ell(\sigma)$.
-Since $\sigma$ is indecomposable, it has no erasable letter and the minimal possible value of $\ell(\sigma)$ is $0$.
+Since $\sigma$ is elementary, it has no erasable letter and the minimal possible value of $\ell(\sigma)$ is $0$.
 In this case, $\sigma$ is a bijection from $A$ to $B$ and thus it is recognizable.

 Assume now that $\sigma$ is not recognizable on aperiodic points.
 Thus there exist $x,x'\in A^\N$ and $w$ with $0<|w|<|\sigma(x_0)|$ such that $\sigma(x)=w\sigma(x')$ for some proper suffix $w$ of $\sigma(a')$.
 Set $\sigma(a')=vw$.
 We can then write $\sigma=\sigma_1\circ\tau_1$ with $\tau_1\colon A^*\to A_1^*$ and $\sigma_1\colon A_1^*\to B^*$ and $A_1=A\cup\{a''\}$ where $a''$ is a new letter.
 We have $\tau_1(a')=a'a''$ and $\tau_1(a)=a$ otherwise.
 Next $\sigma_1(a')=v$, $\sigma_1(a'')=w$ and $\sigma_1(a)=\sigma(a)$ otherwise.
 Since $\ell(\tau_1)>0$, we have $\ell(\sigma_1)<\ell(\sigma)$ by Equation~\eqref{eqIneqComposition}.